 Heatwaves are not unknown – there is a place in the protocols for such treats.
 A heatwave may last a long weekend, or longer, up to two or three weeks in one of those legendary summers we all recall and still speak of.
 But not like this one.
-This one had outstayed its welcome by mid-May.
+This one had outstayed its welcome by late May.

 Where’s the fun in gabbing about the weather – our famous national pastime – when its presiding spirit is no longer playing along?